ksge/kspm/README.md

 14- if you want to distribute it simply create a zip file with all the game folder, if you want to monetize, have care to remove source codes (.bas , .py), ksge-utils binary and of course key.cpt. if you want to monetazie don't forget to set C6 varibale (number of demo stages)

 --------------------------------------------------------------
 how monetization works?
-end user can use the automatic integrated bitcoin payment (beta) or contact directly the game maker using mail for manual procedure. you can also use ksge-utils option 41- activation file generation 4 no hw limits to send the key.cpy file to the user.
+end user can use the automatic integrated bitcoin payment (beta) or contact directly the game maker using mail for manual procedure. you can also use ksge-utils option 41- activation file generation 4 no hw limits to send the key.cpt file to the user.